Rheumatoid arthritis: Neurological

-Constitutional symptoms

-Constitutional symptoms including fatigue, low grade fever, malaise, morning stiffness, loss of appetite and loss of weight are common systemic manifestations seen in people with active RA.

 Bones

 Local osteoporosis occurs in RA around the inflamed joints.
 It is postulated to be partially caused by inflammatory cytokines.
 More general osteoporosis is probably contributed to by immobility, systemic cytokine effects, local cytokine release in bone marrow, and corticosteroid therapy.

 Cancer

 The incidence of lymphoma is increased, although it is uncommon and associated with the chronic inflammation, not the treatment of RA.
 The risk of non-melanoma skin cancer is increased in people with RA compared to the general population, an association possibly due to the use of immunosuppression agents for treating RA.

 Teeth

 Periodontitis and tooth loss are common in people with rheumatoid arthritis.

 Risk factors

 RA is a systemic (whole body) autoimmune disease.
 Certain genetic and environmental factors affect the risk of RA.

 Genetic

 Worldwide, RA affects approximately 1% of the adult population and occurs in one in 1,000 children.
 Studies show that RA primarily affects individuals between the ages of 40–60 years and is seen more commonly in females.
 A family history of RA increases the risk around three to five times; as of 2016, it was estimated that genetics may account for 40–65% of cases of seropositive RA, but only around 20% for seronegative RA.
 RA is strongly associated with genes of the inherited tissue type major histocompatibility complex (MHC) antigen.
 HLA-DR4 is the major genetic factor implicated – the relative importance varies across ethnic groups.

 Genome-wide association studies examining single-nucleotide polymorphisms have found around one hundred alleles associated with RA risk.
 Risk alleles within the HLA (particularly HLA-DRB1) genes harbor more risk than other loci.
 The HLA encodes proteins that control recognition of self- versus non-self molecules.
 Other risk loci include genes affecting co-stimulatory immune pathways—for example CD28 and CD40, cytokine signaling, lymphocyte receptor activation threshold (e.g., PTPN22), and innate immune activation—appear to have less influence than HLA mutations.

 Despite the strong genetic components of the disease, identical twin studies have shown only 12–15% concordance for twins raised in separate households.
 This suggests that rheumatoid arthritis most likely results from a combination of genetic and environmental factors in the majority of cases.